Hummingbird Nest Facts – Smallest Nests in the World

 This can result in a pile of three or four nests!

 After an incubation period with the Mom sitting on the eggs that lasts for about two and a half weeks, then the tiny Hummingbird babies hatch.

 They are altricial babies, which means they are born almost completely without feathers or down.

-The mother then begins the three-week stage of feeding, protecting and raising baby birds for fledge day.
+The mother then begins the three-week stage of feeding, protecting, and raising baby birds for the fledge day.

 At first the female feeds her young a diet of insects.

 This will mean less activity around your Hummingbird feeder.

 But this nutritious high protein diet will help the babies to grow a feather coat to keep themselves warm and eventually enable them to fly.

 It just takes a few more weeks and they are sitting outside the nest waiting for their Mom to bring their food.